cmaloney/dcos-docs/_pages/administration/installing/custom/gui.md

 5. Click **Run Pre-Flight**.
 The preflight script installs the cluster [prerequisites][2] and validates that your cluster is installable.
 This step can take up to 15 minutes to complete.
 If errors any errors are found, fix and then click **Retry**.

-    **Important:** If you exit your GUI installation before launching DCOS, you must do this before reinstalling:
+    **Important:** If you exit your GUI installation before launching DC/OS, you must do this before reinstalling:

     *   SSH to each node in your cluster and run `rm -rf /opt/mesosphere`.
     *   SSH to your bootstrap master node and run `rm -rf /var/lib/zookeeper`